Research

 • To Promote, Defend, and Redeem: The Catholic Literary Revival and the Cultural Transformation of American Catholicism 1920-1960, by Arnold Sparr, SJ, Greenwood Press, 1990.
 This book mentions Fr.
 Dudley repeatedly, because the American literary revival was patterned on the British one, and in that regard Daniel A. Lord, SJ, was a fan of Fr.
 Dudley’s novels.

 • The Catholic Lifetime Reading Plan, by John A. Hardon, SJ , Grotto Press, 1998 (revised edition), pages 175-177.
 Fr.
 Hardon provides a well-done summary of Fr.
 Dudley’s life, and notes: “Dudley is best known as a powerful novelist.
 His aim, he said, was `to bring Catholic philosophy and theology before the public in a popular form.’
 Six of his novels have been standard in English Catholic literature.”
 Still, there may be some confusion: he then summarizes six books–one of which was not a novel, and there were seven novels total.
 It appears that Fr.
 Hardon was unaware of Fr.
-Dudley’s last two novels (which are no longer in print): Michael: A Tale of the Masterful Monk and Last Crescendo.
+Dudley’s last two novels: Michael: A Tale of the Masterful Monk and Last Crescendo.

 • The Road to Damascus: The Spiritual Pilgrimage of Fifteen Converts to Catholicism, Fr.
 John A O’Brien (1893–1980), Doubleday & Company, 1950, pages 134-149.
 These converts–including Fr.
 Dudley–were part of the Catholic literary revival, and their conversion stories provide insights into that era.

 • The Catholic Literary Revival: Three Phases in its Development from 1845 to the Present, by Calvert Alexander, SJ (Bruce Publishing Company, 1935), pages 343 and 353.
 Fr.
-Dudley is mentioned only in passing: primarily, this provides insights into this era.
+Dudley is mentioned only in passing: presumably because it was published in 1935.
+At the time of the author’s research (which would have preceded the publishing date) only 2 or 3 of Fr.
+Dudley’s 7 novels had been published.
+Primarily, this provides insights into that period of time.

 • Cardinal John Carmel Heenan: Priest of the Pope, Prince of the Church, by James Hagerty, Gracewing, 2012, pages 57-59.
 Then Father Heenan succeeded Fr.
 Dudley as Superior of the Catholic Missionary Society: he did not always agree with Fr.
 Dudley, nor did the bishops overseeing the Society.
 As these matters were not the central focus of this book, further research is needed.

-• Literary Converts: Spiritual Inspiration in an Age of Unbelief by Joseph Pearce (HarperCollins Publisher in Great Britain, and Ingntius Press in the USA, 1999), pages 81-82 discuss the similarities between Ronald A. Knox and Fr.
-Dudley.
+• Literary Converts: Spiritual Inspiration in an Age of Unbelief by Joseph Pearce (HarperCollins Publisher in Great Britain, and Ingntius Press in the USA, 1999).
+Pages 81-82 discuss the similarities between Ronald A. Knox and Fr.
+Dudley and the book provide general insight into British Catholic literary history.

 Books that don’t discuss Fr.
 Dudley specifically, but provide insights into the era: